Streaked scrub warbler

-The streaked scrub warbler (Scotocerca inquieta), also known simply as the scrub warbler, is a small passerine bird.
+The streaked scrub warbler (Scotocerca inquieta), also known simply as the scrub warbler, is a small passerine bird in the family Cettiidae.
 It is the only species placed in the genus Scotocerca.
 It is found in northern Africa and south-western Asia.
 It is a bird of desert fringes, frequenting scrubby areas, ravines and gorges, and is mainly resident, although local movements can occur outside the breeding season.

-The genus is placed in its own family Scotocercidae.
-Some taxonomic authorities expand the family to include the closely related Cettiidae and Erythrocercidae.
+The genus is basal in the Cettiidae and has sometimes been separated into its own family Scotocercidae.

 Taxonomy

 The streaked scrub warbler was formally described and illustrated in 1830 by the German physician Philipp Jakob Cretzschmar under the binomial name Malurus inquietus.
 This species is now the only bird placed in the genus Scotocerca that was introduced in 1872 by the Swedish zoologist Carl Jakob Sundevall with the streaked scrub warbler as the type species.
 The genus name Scotocerca combines the Ancient Greek skotos meaning "dark" or "darkness" (from skotoō "to darken") with kerkos meaning "tail".
 The specific inquieta is from Latin inquietus meaning "restless".
-The genus is placed in its own family Scotocercidae that was introduced in 2012 by Silke Fregin and collaborators.
+The genus has sometimes been placed in its own family Scotocercidae that was introduced in 2012 by Silke Fregin and collaborators.

 The streaked scrub warbler was formerly sometimes placed in the family Cisticolidae.
-David Winkler and colleagues include this species in an enlarged family Scotocercidae that includes the families Cettiidae and Erythrocercidae.
+David Winkler and colleagues include this species in an enlarged family Scotocercidae that includes the families Cettiidae and Erythrocercidae; an invalid treatment as Cettiidae (published in 2006) has priority over Scotocercidae (published in 2012).